PanosChatzi/panos-chatz/content/publication/methenitis-2023-feb/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Near infrared spectroscopy to evaluate the effect of a hybrid exercise programme on peripheral muscle metabolism in patients with intermittent claudication: an exploratory PROSECO-IC sub study'
+title: The effects of chronic concentric and eccentric training on position sense and joint reaction angle of the knee extensors
 subtitle: ''
 summary: ''
 authors:
-- Nils Cornelis
+- S. Methenitis
+- A. A. Theodorou
-- Panagiotis N. Chatzinikolaou
+- P. N. Chatzinikolaou
-- Roselien Buys
-- Camille De Wilde
-- Inge Fourneau
-- Jomme Claes
-- Kaatje Goetschalckx
+- N. V. Margaritelis
+- M. G. Nikolaidis
-- Véronique Cornelissen
+- V. Paschalis
 tags: []
 categories: []
-date: '2022-03-01'
+date: '2023-02-01'
-lastmod: 2022-03-12T12:53:50+02:00
+lastmod: 2023-03-22T13:24:31+02:00
 featured: false
 draft: false

-# Author notes
-author_notes:
-- Equal contribution
-- Equal contribution

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.